talentedaamer/idw-common-intellisense/README.md

-# idw-common-vscode README
+# idw-common-vscode

-This is a code snippet extension for ID-ware, Snippets help integrate internal ID-ware CUIC Components library easily.
-This extension has no use for other uses.
+This is a code snippet extension for idw-common angular library.
+Installing the extension will add autocomplete of all available components in idw-common library.

 ## Features

 Provide power usage of idw-common angular library.

-\!\[feature X\]\(images/feature-x.png\)

-## Release Notes

-Extension is not released yet.
+\!\[idw-button\]\(demo/01-idw-button-demo.gif\)

+## How to Use.

+This extension has code completion for the following components.
+1. idw-button
+2. idw-heading
+3. idw-icon

+After installing the extension. type `idw` in any component.html file and it will show all available idw-common components. press `tab` to continue.
+Pressing tab will traverse the properties and their assigned values, properties and methods.

 ### 1.0.1